Keke Kaikhosroshvili

 If your organization operates in a major industry, you might be able to avoid reinventing the wheel when it comes to training materials.

-Many companies, such as Udemy or Coursera, offer open online courses in business, marketing, technology, finance, and many more.
+Many companies, such as Udemy or Coursera, offer open online training courses in business, marketing, technology, finance, and many more.
 A resource like this can provide your organization with the expert knowledge they need in an affordable and flexible format.

 To make the most of an online resource library, choose some top courses from your provider and incorporate them into your employee development plans for specific roles or teams.